Mateng0228/Co-movement-Pattern-Mining-from-Videos/README.md

   - **details**: additionally output detailed pattern results to "results/output.csv"

 After the program runs successfully, it will output the total execution time of the algorithm and the number of pattern results found.
+### Additional Notes on Reproduction
+The structure of "singapore" and "chengdu" datasets is relatively straightforward.
+In their uncompressed directories, each text file represents the travel path of an individual vehicle.
+Regarding the "Carla" dataset, we have included supplementary information about its organization and usage in the readme.txt file within the dataset folder.
+Additionally, for precise parameter settings and comparative methods employed in the experiments presented in our paper, please consult the "Experiments" section of our original paper.
-By configuring the parameters of the TCS algorithm and baseline algorithms appropriately, along with using the provided datasets, readers should be able to reproduce the experimental results in the paper.
+By configuring the command-line parameters of the TCS algorithm and baseline algorithms appropriately, along with using the provided datasets, we believe readers should be able to reproduce the experimental results in the paper.

 ## Examples
 Here are some specific usage examples (still using SequenceAheadMining for demonstration):